 A 2017 study recently revealed that occupation could also play a significant role in calcium and vitamin D3 levels.

-Researchers found that shift-workers, health care workers and indoor workers are at a high risk of developing the deficiency due to reduced outdoor time and sunlight exposure.
+Researchers found that shift-workers, health care workers and indoor workers are at high risk of developing the deficiency due to reduced outdoor time and sunlight exposure.

 Luckily, there are ways you can naturally enhance your calcium and vitamin D3 levels and decrease your risk of expanding health conditions like heart disease, cancer, diabetes and also other deficiency signs and symptoms.